(See our Documents and Resources page for op-eds, letters, presentations, newsletters and more.)

 The County of Orange prepared a Draft Program Environmental Impact Report (EIR) for the proposed General Aviation Improvement Program (GAIP) in the fall of 2018.
 The draft EIR public review and comment period began on September 20, 2018 and closed on November 21, 2018.
 City staff and consultants reviewed the Draft EIR for potential impacts to Newport Beach.

 The City submitted a comment letter on the Draft EIR to JWA on November 16, 2018.
 Four Newport Beach community organizations also submitted comment letters on the Draft EIR and those can be found on the Documents and Resources page (see Community Organizations' Letters).
-As of March 2019, the County is still reviewing all of the comments received and has not yet issued any responses.
 The Draft EIR is available for public review at ocair.com/deir627.

 Frequently Asked Questions